Monogramm/Caldav_Calendar/README.md

 1. Download zip file of the latest release or most current commit in master branch from github
 1. Copy/FTP/Upload calendar, libcalendaring and libkolab folders to Roundcube Plugin folder.
-1. Run `composer install` in calendar plugin directory
+1. Run `composer install` in calendar plugin directory.
+If not installed globally run `php composer.phar install`
 2. Copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and edit the following according to your requirements:
 	* Change domain.ltd to your FQDN.
 	* If Nextcloud was installed using a custom directory, change /nextcloud/ in the URL structure to match the directory you installed in.
-	* **IMPORTANT** - Change calendar_crypt_key to any random sequence of 24 characters.
+	* **IMPORTANT** - Change calendar_crypt_key to any random sequence at least 24 characters.
+Pwgen on linux run `pwgen -s 24'
 	* There are many customizable variables which can be changed to your suite your needs.
 3. Import the corresponding initial SQL schema (MySQL, Postgres) located in calendar/drivers/*/SQL/ folder to your Roundcube database.
 4. Add "calendar" to $config['plugins'] in your Roundcube main config file.
 5. Login to Roundcube, click on the Calendar Tab, give it 15-30 seconds to do its thang and you should be good to go.

 ***VERY IMPORTANT***